-- To develop skill, related to problem solving and critical thinking - To develop the skills to understand accounting aspects of small scale business. - To aware the students how EMI business transactions work.
+- To facilitate the understanding of Accounting in specific areas - To understand the practical applicability of Financial Accounting - To develop skill, related to problem solving and critical thinking - To develop the skills to understand accounting aspects of small scale business. - To aware the students how EMI business transactions work.